How to Create Accessible Software Products

 What is Software Accessibility

-Accessibility is a set of practices in building software to address discriminatory aspects related to equivalent user experience for people with disabilities.
+Accessibility is a set of practices in building software products to address discriminatory aspects related to equivalent user experience for people with disabilities.
 Accessibility means product owners should care about people with disabilities not only because of the practical considerations such as extending the user base, but also because access for information is defined as a basic human right (source: UN)

 More and more businesses and institutions already pay attention to make their software accessible.
 For example, one of the Waverley customers, Yale Center of Emotional Intelligence, expects that all the software products, including the ones developed by the vendors, meet Yale University’s accessibility requirements.